-Growing a backyard garden that is full of all the produce you love is the best way to enjoy this summer project.
+Gardening 101 can be done so you can grow one that is full of all the produce you love is the best way to enjoy this summer project.

 Parsnips are a tasty root vegetable with a longer growing season.
 Planted in the spring, they’ll benefit from a fall frost and be ready to harvest before the ground freezes.
 They’re great in soups, stews, and even as a side dish.

 If you’re not familiar with parsnips, you’ve probably at least seen them.
 They look like large white carrots and they’re rich in flavor with a slightly sweet taste.
 They’re quite tasty and you can even make stovetop fries with them; cut into thin strips and tossed with a little salt, pepper, and olive oil then heated up in a skillet.
 They can be a healthy addition to any meal.